kant/SpoonMask/README.md

 # SpoonMask
 A bypass mask for SpoonDetector plugins.
-Avaliable in UNWDS.
+Available in UNWDS.